 - Infrastructure builds fixed assets that reduce operating costs and hence offset higher prices, while infrastructure investments often have an explicit inflation protection built in.

 Markets often fear inflation because central banks (especially the Fed) can destroy investment returns by raising rates to high levels and triggering an economic slump.
-This time around though, the Fed (and other central banks) has told us in no uncertain terms that it will be patient with nascent inflation, at least for the next few years.
-Let’s take them at their word, rather than trying to second-guess them.
 The equity plays we mention should be able to cope with various inflation scenarios, as long as the Fed does not step on the brakes abruptly to cause a recession.